Om Prakash Malhotra: Early life

-Om Prakash Malhotra was born on 6 August 1922 in Srinagar, Jammu and Kashmir, British India, into a Punjabi Hindu Khatri family of the Malhotra clan, within the Dhai Ghar family-group.
+Om Prakash Malhotra was born on 6 August 1922 in Srinagar, Jammu and Kashmir, British India, into a Punjabi Hindu Khatri family of the Malhotra clan, within the Dhai Ghar family-group originally belongs to Lahore.
 Malhotra received his schooling first at Model High School, Srinagar, and then at Sri Pratap College, Srinagar.
 He then attended Government College University, Lahore, before being selected to join the Indian Military Academy (IMA), Dera Doon.